Yossrizal/word-game/README.md

 ## Gameplay

-- Type on your keyboard or click the on-screen keys.
+- Type with your keyboard or tap the on-screen layout—both stay in sync
-- `Enter` submits, `Backspace` deletes.
+- `Enter` submits, `Backspace` deletes, no surprises
-- Tile colors follow classic word-game rules: green = exact match, yellow = letter exists elsewhere, dark = absent.
+- Tile colors keep the logic transparent: green = exact spot, yellow = wrong spot, dark = not in the word
-- Click **New Game** anytime for a fresh word.
+- Hit **New Game** whenever you want a clean slate

 ## Dictionaries & Customisation